The Future of Biotech in China

 Despite their reservations, companies are finding it difficult to manage product development costs and, if not already doing so, are considering offshoring.
 Although multinational pharmaceutical companies have had activities in China for many years, several recently added research and development facilities and expanded their manufacturing capabilities.
 Many major biopharmaceutical companies have transferred a portion of their biotech to Chinese facilities, including Amgen, AstraZeneca, Biogen Idec, Eli Lilly & Co., Genzyme, Johnson & Johnson, Novartis, Novo Nordisk, Pfizer, Roche, and Wyeth.15 This trend is largely due to the fact that drug development costs are about 80% lower in China than in the United States (i.e., salaries for research scientists in China are one-fifth to one-tenth less than in North America).15

 Despite these efforts, much of the population does not speak English as a second language.
-All documentation for manufacturing in China must be translated into Mandarin Chinese, as must all clinical trial applications16, since most local biopharmaceutical employees are not adequately proficient in English.
+As a result, translation services are required; all documentation for manufacturing in China must be translated into Mandarin Chinese, as must all clinical trial applications16, since most local biopharmaceutical employees are not adequately proficient in English.
 As noted by an expert in offshoring, Lionel Carrasco, managing director and global vice president of strategic solutions and alliances for Neoris, “The challenge for China’s growth will be business domain expertise and huge language and cultural barriers.
 India has the British heritage and China has the Great Wall of China that remains conceptually.”1

 In addition to language barriers, there are many differences in accept-able business methods between China and the West.
 For example, Chinese cultural attitudes may prevent employees from discussing problems with their Western managers, making it difficult to resolve issues.
 Hierarchy and authority are strongly emphasized in company structure.
 One of the biggest differences is in project management styles.
 Chinese attitudes about business have been changing, and a better understanding of cultural differences is evolving.15 Moreover, when Western companies create offshoring bonds, they must share in the responsibility of overcoming cultural barriers.
 Thus, implementing localization strategies and hiring local translators who are familiar with the culture are crucial elements in achieving effective communication.